FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

       location: Maison Grand Place, Grand Place 19
       description:
-        Join us as we explore why data is destined to become one of the world’s largest digital assets and how decentralized data networks like Filecoin underpin how data assets maintain their value – from AI agents to data marketplaces to use-case-specific LLMs.
+        Join us as we explore why data is destined to become one of the world's largest digital assets and how decentralized data networks like Filecoin underpin how data assets maintain their value – from AI agents to data marketplaces to use-case-specific LLMs.
     - title: Protocol Labs Meetup at EthCC